Samatha-vipassanā: Mahāmudrā and Dzogchen

 Ajahn Amaro, a longtime student in the Thai Forest Theravādin tradition of Ajahn Chah, has also trained in the dzogchen semde śamatha approach under Tsoknyi Rinpoche.
 He found similarities in the approaches of the two traditions to śamatha.

 Mahāmudrā and Dzogchen use vipaśyanā extensively.
 This includes some methods of the other traditions, but also their own specific approaches.
 They place a greater emphasis on meditating on symbolic images.
 Additionally in the Vajrayāna (tantric) path, the true nature of mind is pointed out by the guru, and this serves as a direct form of insight.
 (Note: Thrangu Rinpoche describes the approach using a guru:)

 Similar practices in other religions

-Meditations from other religious traditions may also be recognized as samatha meditation, that differ in the focus of concentration.
+Meditations from other religious traditions may also be recognised as samatha meditation, that differ in the focus of concentration.
 In this sense, samatha is not a strictly Buddhist meditation.
-Samatha in its single-pointed focus and concentration of mind is cognate with the sixth "limb" of aṣṭāṅga yoga, rāja yoga which is concentration (dhāraṇā).
+Samatha, in its single-pointed focus and concentration of mind, is cognate with the sixth "limb" of aṣṭāṅga yoga/rāja yoga, which is concentration (dhāraṇā).
 For further discussion, see the Yoga Sūtras of Patañjali.